Vaidehi-05/SearchEff/README.md

 #### A smart search platform designed to organize your notes - efficiently and effortlessly!

 >_Tired trying to arrange your notes at exam time, yet being unable to find the important points?
 Don't worry we've got you covered!_
-Presenting **SearchEff** your one stop destination for having your notes arranged as efficiently as possible!
+Presenting **SearchEff** your one stop solution for arranging, searching andd revising your notes as efficiently as possible!
 Implemented through fuzzy search, prefix matching and file based frequency ranking.<br>
 <hr>

 ## About📝⭐<br>